Last updated in May 2020

 What are the 4 types of asset classes?

 People generally talk about four asset classes:

 - Money market or cash equivalents

 - Real estate or other tangible assets

-To give you a concise overview, I have graded the asset classes on a scale of 1 (low) to 3 (high).
+For a concise asset class overview, I have graded the asset classes on a scale of 1 (low) to 3 (high).
 The higher the number, the better.
 Please be aware that this is only a very rough guide and should not be the only resource when you decide to invest your money.
-I am not a financial advisor and this list is for information purposes only.

 Peer-to-peer lending, often called P2P lending, means that you lend money to other people or companies directly without going through a bank.
-As bank charges are omitted from the process, investors can earn higher interest from their money and borrows pay a lower interest rate on their loans.
-Peer-to-peer lending can have many forms which differ in terms of risk and return.
+As bank charges are omitted from the process, investors can earn higher interest from their money and borrowers pay a lower interest rate on their loans.
+Peer-to-peer lending can have many forms that differ in terms of risk and return.

 The liquidity of peer-to-peer loans depends on the availability of a secondary market.
 Generally, it is quite easy to get your money back but this differs depending on the service you are using.